XgridInc/xc3/ROADMAP.md

 - Expand the application's capabilities to include security and compliance monitoring and reporting
 - Implement machine learning algorithms to predict future cloud costs and provide proactive cost management recommendations

-- Expand the application's capabilities to include security and compliance monitoring and reporting
-- Implement machine learning algorithms to predict future cloud costs and provide proactive cost management recommendations

 We welcome contributions to these items and also welcome community feedback as to what kind of features/fixes and priority of these features users would like to see.